Setting Up Async Lineage Logs with Celery

 • Rate limiting to prevent write storms during batch processing peaks

-• Late acknowledgment (acks_late=True) to guarantee exactly-once delivery semantics
+• Late acknowledgment (task_acks_late=True) to improve delivery reliability on worker crashes

 For agency tech teams, this aligns directly with federal data governance mandates requiring immutable, tamper-evident audit trails.
 By queuing lineage events, you maintain predictable processing SLAs while preserving PROV-compliant metadata.